Essential Details About ASVAB Registration

 - Click Request More Info thereafter.

 Note: You cannot enter an MEPS directly.
-You will require an approval from a recruiter to be able to enter and complete the ASVAB registration formalities.
+You will require an approval from a recruiter to be able to enter and complete the registration process.

 After locating the nearest MEPS, you must contact a military recruiter who can check whether you have fulfilled the basic requirements to enlist in the Armed Forces, such as age, nationality, qualifications, physical standards and so on.
 You will also need to have important documents such as a Driving License and Social Security number.
 The recruiter will also check whether you can be disqualified under any grounds, such as your medical history, any illnesses, any criminal record, substance abuse, and so on.

-As part of the ASVAB registration process, you will be examined physically to check whether you can endure the severity of training for the Armed Forces.
+As part of the registration procedure of this test, you will be examined physically to check whether you can endure the severity of training for the Armed Forces.
 You will need to visit the MEPS for two days at least for all the processes to be complete.
-A part of this visit will be to take the ASVAB test.
+A part of this visit will be to take the test.

 If you are already serving in the Armed Forces and want to appear for the ASVAB test again, you will need to contact your base educational office to know about the registration process for ASVAB.